TITLE 89: SOCIAL SERVICES

 ii) dispensing medications at the correct time of day in the correct combinations and in the correct quantities;

-D) use of HIPAA-compliant (e.g., privacy-protected and secure) methods of communication with the participant/authorized representative/responsible party, including:
+D) use privacy-protected and secure methods of communication with the participant/authorized representative/assisting party, including:

 i) notification when battery is low or unit is jammed, or if the participant has not taken the medication within 90 minutes after the prescribed time;

-ii) contact by the unit or call center to the participant /authorized representative/responsible party to assure adherence or needed intervention; and
+ii) contact by the unit or support center to the participant /authorized representative/assisting party to assure adherence or needed intervention; and

 E) ability to securely transmit information and provide data to the participant/authorized representative/responsible party, the Department or its designees.